-Augmenta: fighting the climate crisis with sustainable agriculture, Skroutz Point, the journey of Think Silicon, funding rounds, jobs, web3 resources, and more
+Climate crisis and sustainable agriculture with Augmenta, Skroutz Point, the journey of Think Silicon, funding rounds, jobs, web3 resources, and more

 Happy Friday!
 Welcome to Hunting Greek Unicorns #42.
 I’m Alex, a product guy turned VC, and every two weeks I send out a newsletter with everything you need to know about the Greek startup industry.

 If you find this interesting, you can share it with your friends or subscribe, if you haven’t already, and join 2,980 readers.